UniBioDicts/vsm-dictionary-rnacentral/README.md

 This specification relates to the function:
  `getDictInfos(options, cb)`

-Since `vsm-dictionary-rnacentral` has only one sub-dictionary (it's a uni-dictionary!), `getDictInfos` returns a static object with properties:
+If the `options.filter.id` is not properly defined or the `https://www.rnacentral.org` dictID is included in the list of ids used for filtering, `getDictInfos` returns a static object with the following properties:
 - `id`: 'https://www.rnacentral.org' (will be used as a `dictID`)
 - `abbrev`: 'RNAcentral'
 - `name`: 'RNAcentral'

+Otherwise, an empty result is returned.

 ### Map RNAcentral to Entry VSM object

 This specification relates to the function:
  `getEntries(options, cb)`

+Firstly, if the `options.filter.dictID` is properly defined and in the list of dictIDs the `https://www.rnacentral.org` dictID is not included, then an **empty array** of entry objects is returned.

 If the `options.filter.id` is properly defined (with IDs like `https://www.rnacentral.org/rna/URS0000301B08_9606` - note that all RNAcentral